blob1807/odin-aseprite/README.md

 ### Warnings
-User Data for ase files that is contained within maps my not parse currently.
+User Data for ase files that is contained within maps my not parse correctly.